Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D13
+---

+Everytime I try and setup a Python dev environment I end up in a whole heap of poop!
+It was going relatively well today, I sorted the $PATH bit that normally confuses me and even set up Virtualenv but I rand into headache zone when I tried to clone a repo into a virtualenv and then lurched from one head bang to the next.
+By the end of the day I had finally set up my environment with a Vagrant box and an Elasticsearch instance so I could quickly race through some exercises from the excellent Relevant Search book by Doug Turnball and John Berryman.
+At least I'm in a good place to crack on tomorrow.

 R4D12
 ---